nixworks/public/news/2010/01/7/README.md

 ##### Xinhua
 ### [The Xinhua news agency responds to claims by The Guardian newspaper that China had tried "hijack" the Copenhagen summit's Accord by claiming that the Chinese premier Wen Jiabao was not invited to secret US-initiated talks on December 17. ](/news/2010/01/7/the-xinhua-news-agency-responds-to-claims-by-the-guardian-newspaper-that-china-had-tried-ahijacka-the-copenhagen-summit-s-accord-by-clai.md)
-_Context: Copenhagen Accord, December 17, Premier of the People's Republic of China, The Guardian, Copenhagen summit, Wen Jiabao, Xinhua_
+_Context: Xinhua, Premier of the People's Republic of China, Copenhagen Accord, Copenhagen summit, The Guardian, Wen Jiabao, December 17_

 ##### James Cameron
 ### [James Cameron's film "Avatar" is expected to become the second-highest grossing movie of all time, just passing "The Lord of the Rings: The Return of the King". ](/news/2010/01/7/james-cameron-s-film-avatar-is-expected-to-become-the-second-highest-grossing-movie-of-all-time-just-passing-the-lord-of-the-rings-the.md)